Learn More

 Benefits of CBD

-CBD is responsible for most of the medical benefit claims associated with cannabis.
 CBD interacts with what are called cannabinoid receptors in our body.
 These receptors are located primarily in the brain and in the central nervous system.
-This ability to interact with our nervous system is what links CBD closely to pain management.
-Besides pain relief, people take CBD products to help with everything from insomnia and anxiety to arthritis, Crohn's disease, diabetes, and multiple sclerosis.
+This ability to interact with our nervous system is what links CBD to many benefits.

 Full Spectrum CBD vs. Broad Spectrum CBD vs. CBD Isolate